git-checkout-binit/mhs2014reunion/README.md

 # The Epic Assembly of Classmates

 In a realm where standing in lines is the norm and bells signal the hour, a young lad, entrusted with a daring quest, embarks on a journey unprecedented.
 The tale you are about to undertake has been woven in the great tapestry of time, combining adventure, courage, and a steadfast spirit of unity.
-Our protagonist, an old man named Binit, stood bravely before his calling: to assemble his classmates and bring about joy in a time of great boredom.
+Our protagonist, a young man named Binit, stood bravely before his calling: to assemble his classmates and bring about joy in a time of great boredom.

 ## The Beginning